libarchive/libarchive/README.md

   need to link against the corresponding compression or decompression libraries.
 This also reduces the size of statically-linked binaries in environments where that matters.

+* The library is generally _thread safe_ depending on the platform: it does not define any global variables of its own.
+However, some platforms do not provide fully thread-safe versions of key C library functions.
+On those platforms, libarchive will use the non-thread-safe functions.
+Patches to improve this are of great interest to us.

+* In particular, libarchive's modules to read or write a directory tree do use `chdir()` to optimize the directory traversals.
+This can cause problems for programs that expect to do disk access from multiple threads.

+* The library is _not_ thread aware, however.
+It does no locking or thread management of any kind.
+If you create a libarchive object and need to access it from multiple threads, you will need to provide your own locking.

 * On read, the library accepts whatever blocks you hand it.
   Your read callback is free to pass the library a byte at a time